William Harper (Rhodesian politician): Emigration to Rhodesia

 Harper was appalled when Britain made India independent in 1947—he held that the British government had unnecessarily caved in to Indian nationalist demands and should have continued in the subcontinent indefinitely.
 He retained this view for years afterwards.
-He retired from the RAF in April 1949 with the rank of wing commander, and the same year emigrated to Southern Rhodesia, a British colony in southern Africa that had been self-governing since 1923.
+He retired from the RAF in April 1949 with the rank of wing commander, and the same year emigrated to Southern Rhodesia, a territory of the British Commonwealth in southern Africa that had been self-governing since 1923.
 He settled in the central town of Gatooma, where he farmed, mined and set up an earth-moving contractor's business.
 In 1953, Southern Rhodesia became a territory of the Federation of Rhodesia and Nyasaland alongside Northern Rhodesia and Nyasaland.
 Each territory retained its own political status and government, and Southern Rhodesia's constitutional status was unaltered.

 Dominion Party

 Harper entered politics when he contested the Gatooma seat in the 1958 general election, running for the opposition Dominion Party (which called for full "dominion" or Commonwealth realm status).
 The Southern Rhodesian electoral system allowed only those who met certain financial and educational qualifications to vote—the criteria were applied equally regardless of race, but since most black citizens did not meet the set standards, the electoral roll and colonial Legislative Assembly were overwhelmingly drawn from the white minority (about 5% of the population).
 Harper won in Gatooma with 717 out of 1,300 votes.
 Holding strongly conservative views, he soon became seen as the voice of the party's right wing.
 He was elected president of the Dominion Party's Southern Rhodesian arm in October 1959, and by 1960 he was the official Leader of the Opposition in the Southern Rhodesian parliament.

 Amid decolonisation and the Wind of Change, the Federation was looking ever more tenuous and the idea of "no independence before majority rule" was gaining considerable ground in British political circles.
 Harper believed that indigenous Africans were uncivilized and that whites should rule Rhodesia forever.
 He called for Southern Rhodesia to abandon the Federation and "go it alone".
 In June 1960 he and the Southern Rhodesian branch of the Dominion Party adopted the policy of "Southern Rhodesia first", prompting strong protests from the party's Northern Rhodesian division; the Dominion Party splintered into separate Federal and territorial entities a month later.
 When black nationalist riots broke out in the townships in October 1960, Harper condemned the Southern Rhodesian Prime Minister Sir Edgar Whitehead and the governing United Federal Party (UFP) as too lenient on the protesters, and argued that giving concessions following political violence would make black Rhodesians believe that "trouble pays dividends".
 Arguing against black representation in the Legislative Assembly, he said that if there were black MPs "they will share the restaurant with us and they will share the bars with us.
 We will be living cheek by jowl with them, and what sort of legislation can the people of this country expect when we ourselves are being conditioned to living cheek by jowl with Africans?"